How to Order Custom Swag for a Small Medical Practice (Without a Marketing Team)

 • Lip balm or lens wipes

 Stick to clean, minimal designs with your logo, website, or a friendly message like “Your health matters.”
 If you’re not sure where to start, browse real examples here.
+Seeing what’s working for other clinics is often the quickest path to clarity.

 Step 3: Keep Quantities Manageable